 Using This Site

 This site makes it easy for people to analyze crime-related data.
 Select a page to look at the type of data you're interested in.

 I am a PhD candidate in Criminology at the University of Pennsylvania.
 I hold a master's degree in criminology from the University of Pennsylvania and a bachelor's degree in criminal justice from California State University, Sacramento.
-My research focuses on Crime Prevention Through Environmental Design (CPTED), specifically on the effect of door locks and outdoor lighting on crime.
-My other interests include making crime data more accessible to the public and the role of private action in crime prevention.
+My research focuses on Crime Prevention Through Environmental Design (CPTED), specifically on the effect of outdoor lighting on crime.